Tiny Home Initiative

 2023 Tiny Home Construction Schedule

-The tiny home committee has been hard at work planning the construction of our first tiny home but we NEED YOUR HELP to cross the finish line and make this dream a reality!
+Our housing ministry volunteers and staff have been working hard on the construction of our first tiny home but we NEED YOUR HELP to cross the finish line and make this dream a reality!

 Ways to Get Involved